japinol7/life/README.md

 	  -zz, 			--statsnogui
 	                        even if statistics are activated, do not reflect the middle calculations on the GUI.
 Only draw the last one.
+	  -uu, 			--nodisplayscaled
+	                        Deactivate the scaling of the game screen.
+	                        Resolution depends on desktop size and scale graphics.
+	                        Note that Pygame scaled is considered an experimental API and is subject to change.
 	  -t, 			--debugtraces
 	                        show debug back traces information when something goes wrong.
 	  -ts, 			--testsuite